Z6dev/wurmlang-master/README.md

 ### Functions and return

 You can define named or anonymous functions, including functions inside functions that reference outer variables (closures).
-Vararg functions are supported with `...` syntax like in Go.
+Vararg functions are supported with `...` syntax like in Javascript.

 ```
 func add(a, b) {